Since 1969, restaurant, hotel, travel & other witty reviews by a handpicked, worldwide team of discerning professionals—and your views, too.

 The Mauna Kea Beach Hotel overlooks the Pacific Ocean off of the Kohala Coast on Hawaii's Big Island

-Named for nearby "White Mountain," this discreetly stunning hotel opened in July 1965 and underwent a major renovation.
-While it's relatively young when compared to many of America's grand hotels, it is undeniably historic.
+Named for nearby "White Mountain," this discreetly stunning hotel opened in July 1965 and has been renovated over time.
+While it's relatively young compared to many of America's grand hotels, it is undeniably historic.
 It was the vision of philanthropist and conservationist Laurance S. Rockefeller, who saw the potential of a rugged patch of black lava in an inaccessible area during a time when the Big Island was not a thriving tourist destination.
 Not only was he determined to respect the natural terrain, he hired a historian to ensure that the project did not destroy any sacred or archaeologically significant sites.
-His revolutionary approach blended the resort into the landscape rather than reshaping it to suit the resort.
-Not only does his legacy of respect for the spirit and culture of the islands live on at the Mauna Kea, its affects can be felt at resorts throughout Hawaii.
+His revolutionary approach blended the resort into the landscape rather than reshaping it to suit its needs.
+Not only does his legacy of respect for the spirit and culture of the islands live on at the Mauna Kea, its effects can be felt at resorts throughout Hawaii.

 Luxurious guest room at Mauna Kea Beach Hotel in Hawaii